Bob Iannucci, Ph.D.

 Carnegie Mellon University

-Bob Iannucci is Director of the CyLab Mobility Research Center and a Distinguished Service Professor in the Department of Electrical and Computer Engineering at Carnegie Mellon University.
+Bob Iannucci was Director of the CyLab Mobility Research Center and a Distinguished Service Professor in the Department of Electrical and Computer Engineering at Carnegie Mellon University.
+He is now a Courtesy Adjunct at CMU and is full time at Google.
 Previously, he served as Chief Technology Officer of Nokia and Head of Nokia Research Center.
 Bob’s current research interests include mobile networks, large-scale sensor networks, and emergency communications.
 He teaches courses in low-power wireless device architecture and connected embedded systems architecture.
 He received his Ph.D. in Electrical Engineering and Computer Science from MIT in 1988.